nyamu-amq/amq_scripts/README.md

 - [Ctrl + Down] : start vote for returning lobby if game started and you are host

 ### amqLadderAssist.user.js
+- This script is written to make IHI ladder game more comfortable.
 - You can open and close ladder info window by pressing [ALT+L].
 - Cloud button is for updating data manually.
 You can update by clicking it.
 It will receive match data from spreadsheet.
 Updating data takes a few seconds. just wait.
 It recieves data automatically when ladder window is opened first time only.
 - It shows your matches to play when match data is received.